Genivia/RE-flex/README.md

   std::cout << "Found " << matcher.text() << std::endl;
 ```

-To pattern match the content of a file that may use UTF-8, 16, or 32
+To pattern match the content of a file, where the file may use UTF-8, 16, or 32
-encodings:
+encodings that are automatically converted when a UTF BOM is present:

 ```{.cpp}
 #include <reflex/boostmatcher.h> // reflex::BoostMatcher, reflex::Input, boost::regex